 California's Mediterranean climate lends itself naturally to wildfires, which is why residents and vacationers must take extra caution when outdoors and steps to prevent wildfires.
 "One Less Spark means One Less Wildfire".

 During the fire season when the humidity drops and the winds increase, fire danger is elevated even higher and the public is asked to be extra vigilant.
-Lean more on steps to take during Red Flag Warnings: More...
+Learn more on steps to take during Red Flag Warnings and Critical Fire Weather.

 Homeowners Responsibility is key to fire safety whether it be Outside the Home, or Inside the Home.